-January TARDA Newsletter – Timeshare Transparency Act – Show Your Support for the Bipartisan Bill – Dueling Capital Resorts Lawsuits
+March TARDA Newsletter – The Timeshare Transparency Act – a Bipartisan Bill S3502

 Categories: Monthly NewslettersDecember 22, 2025

-We are asking you to show support for the Timeshare Transparency Act.
-If you live in one of the 27 states of the Senators who serve on the Senate Committee for Commerce, Science and Transportation, that will debate the bill, reach out to show your support.
-Share your timeshare experience.
+To show support for the Timeshare Transparency Act, reach out to your local members of Congress to share your timeshare experience and reason for supporting the bill.
+The link below lists the 27 Senators who serve on the Senate Committee for Commerce, Science and Transportation, that will debate the bill.
 Committee members:

 https://www.commerce.senate.gov/members